A Good Man

 “True, but I don’t think the world works that way.”

-She touched my arm and left me alone, with my anger growing once more.
+She touched my arm and left me alone, fury boiling inside me once more.
 I couldn’t believe those animals were going to get away with it.
-I stomped to my next class and threw myself into a seat.
-It was French so I was able to sit alone and stew.
+I stomped to my next class and flung myself into a seat.
+It was French, so I could sit alone and stew.
 I didn’t take in any of the lesson.
-In fact, I didn’t take in much until lunch when I ate alone.
-I was sure all my friends could feel the anger radiating off me and stayed out of my way on purpose.
+In fact, I didn’t take much in at all for the whole morning.
+At lunch, I ate alone.
+I was certain all my friends could feel the anger radiating off me and deliberately kept their distance.

-I had maths period five, and made myself concentrate in that lesson—Bob McCarthy was a demanding taskmaster and wouldn’t have stood for me coasting through the class on a wave of my own, irrational anger.
+I had maths during period five and made myself concentrate throughout that lesson—Bob McCarthy was a demanding taskmaster and wouldn’t have tolerated me coasting through the class on a wave of my own, irrational anger.
 And I knew it was irrational.
 I hadn’t been hurt by Stevens’ activities.
 I’d gotten myself involved when I spoke to Lily.
 So why was I so angry?

-Del Stevens and I had never gotten along, and we’d stayed out of each other’s way most of the time we were at school.
-But he’d gotten under my skin shortly after my parents’ accident and had been like salt in a raw wound ever since.
+Del Stevens and I had never been friends.
+As far as I was concerned, he’d always been an arsehole of the highest order—even when we were in primary school.
+We stayed out of each other’s way for most of the time we’d been at school.
+But, shortly after my parents’ accident, he’d really gotten under my skin, treating their deaths as a sick joke.
+He’d been like salt in a raw wound ever since.

-When the bell went to signal the end of the lesson, I picked up my books intending to hurry back to my locker and get off the school grounds—I was free period six and didn’t want to stick around if I didn’t have to.
+When the bell signalled the end of the lesson, I picked up my books, intending to hurry back to my locker and get off the school grounds—I was free period six and didn’t want to linger if I didn’t have to.
 But before I could leave the classroom, someone tapped my arm.

 “Could we talk?
 Please?”
 There was something in Clarissa’s tone—something in her eyes—that made me bite back my angry response.